Vanaila DigitalVANAILA · SINCE 2018

 Social Media Posting

 Batch-create content once a week, then schedule it across platforms.
-Tools can even suggest optimal posting times based on your audience data.
+Tools can suggest optimal posting times based on your audience data.
+One focused hour replaces a week of "I should really post something."

 Appointment Reminders

 Stop manually texting clients the day before their appointment.
-Automated reminders reduce no-shows by up to 40%.
+Automated reminders — email, SMS, or WhatsApp — reduce no-shows by up to 40%.
+For a service business, that's recovered revenue with zero extra marketing.

 Data Entry & Reporting